-Christopher Nelson, PhD, is a part-time instructor for the Educational Leadership Ph.D. program.
+Dr. Christopher Nelson is a part-time Assistant Teaching Professor for the Educational Leadership Ph.D. program.
 Dr. Nelson provides statistical coaching and synthesis project assistance for Ph.D. students.
 His teaching experience includes courses in multivariate statistics, research methods, psychometrics, data visualization, and data mining.
 Dr. Nelson received his BA in Computer Science from Boston University, MA in Economics from Old Dominion University, and PhD in Quantitative Research Methods from the University of Denver.
+(303) 885-1609 cnelson5@uccs.edu